Methylmalonic Acidemia

 Complications

-- Severe metabolic acidosis leading to multi-organ failure.
+Severe metabolic acidosis leading to respiratory failure and shock.

 | Short-term Sequelae | Long-term Sequelae |